AEI-ACR/pyseobnr/README.rst

 We request that any academic report, publication, or other academic disclosure of results derived from the use of ``pyseobnr`` acknowledge the use of the software by an appropriate acknowledgment or citation.

-The code can be cited by citing `code repo <https://git.ligo.org/waveforms/software>`_  and the code paper: Mihaylov et al, "pySEOBNR: a software package for the next generation of effective-one-body multipolar waveform models", 2023, `arXiv:2303.18203 <https://arxiv.org/abs/2303.18203>`_.
+The code can be cited by citing the `code repository <https://git.ligo.org/waveforms/software>`_  and the associated publication: Mihaylov et al, "pySEOBNR: a software package for the next generation of effective-one-body multipolar waveform models", 2023, `arXiv:2303.18203 <https://arxiv.org/abs/2303.18203>`_.
 A bibtex entry is provided::

   @article{Mihaylov:2023bkc,